Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 He and Claire somehow managed to restrain themselves.
 Mostly they monkey-watched, cuddled by the fire outside her shack while wrapped up in blankets.
 It was the usual scene: Vemik chasing his kid through the village, the women doing the daily rhythm of life, the men their own.
 There was a bit of roughhousing, but nothing serious or too hot-blooded.
 Mostly, things were sleepy.
 There was the nightly Dance, when the men showed their strength to the gods and to each other - and the ladygorillas.
 Yan went back to his hut with lots of company.

 Life was simple and uncomplicated.
-For the next few months, all Hoeff had to do was train with his team, get stronger, maybe get a bit smarter too...and enjoy.
+For the next few months, all Hoeff had to do was train with his team, get stronger, maybe get a bit smarter too... and enjoy.
 That didn’t sound bad at all.

-As for the dark work to come...Well.
+As for the dark work to come...
+Well.
 For every Giving, a Taking.
 That was life.

 And life was good.